 Elevated stress levels can lead to hypertension, and can trigger conditions like asthma or irritable bowel disease.
 Stress hormones can build up in your body quickly, so it is important for your health to take time to relax and decompress.

 Breathing exercises and relaxation techniques can help lower your stress and anxiety, which may help lower your blood pressure.
 Physical exercise can help reduce stress, as can avoiding smoking and excessive alcohol consumption.

 There is a very strong correlation between smoking tobacco and cardiovascular/heart disease.
-In fact, 1 in 5 individuals with cardiovascular disease are smokers.
-Smokers often struggle with high blood pressure, and are at high risk for stroke and heart attacks.
+In fact, 1 in 5 individuals with cardiovascular disease in smokers.
+Smokers often struggle with high blood pressure and are at high risk for stroke and heart attacks.

 Tobacco smoke does immediate damage to your blood vessels and arteries, which prevents oxygen from flowing through your body effectively.
 The more you smoke, the more it damages your body over time.
 Additionally, smoking can cause plaque to build up and harden in your arteries, which causes them to narrow, and allows less blood to flow through them.

 According to the Food and Drug Administration (FDA), cigarette smokers are two to four times more likely to get heart disease than people who do not smoke.
 In addition, people regularly exposed to secondhand smoke have a higher chance of heart disease than those not exposed to it.

 Many people have recently switched from traditional cigarettes to e-cigarettes, but those still contain addictive nicotine and other chemicals.
 E-cigarette users are simply exchanging one unhealthy choice for a slightly less unhealthy choice.

 To schedule an appointment at a wellness center near you in Arkansas, contact ARcare at 866-550-4719.
 A wellness visit with a primary care physician can help you take steps towards a healthier heart.